hturnbull93/bank-py/README.md

 Wrote test for `deposit` method taking 10.50, should in a string showing deposited 10.50 and balance of 10.50.
 Red.

+The balance should probably be stored as pence, rather than as a float, but it needs to be display at two decimal places as if it were pounds and pence.

 - In `deposit` assign `credit` with the passed amount * 100, to express it as pence.
 - add `credit` to the balance.
 - `displayBalance` and `displayCredit` assigned with the balance and credit divided by 100 (to convert the pence figure to pounds and pence).